-In appearance, it is long, lean and mean in a futuristic sort of way, but realistically it is a tool to do a job.
+The sound-moderated conversion of the Baikal single barrel .
+410 by York Guns is long, lean and mean in a futuristic sort of a way and it's a tool to do the job.

 Sound moderators on shotguns are nothing new, as even back in the 1960s it was possible to purchase short push-on types.

 These were held by the taper of the barrel, after removing the foresight bead, which in practice was not a wholly efficient system.
 Sometimes the sound moderator would come a little loose, so with the next shot it would take off into the undergrowth.

 It became something of a habit to give the moderator a push and twist every so often to ensure it was still firmly in place.